-There are a few different sets of codes and standards that you should follow when creating egress routes.
+There are a few different sets of codes and standards that you should follow when creating egress routes and fire exit maps.
 These are put together by organizations such as OSHA and the ICC.
 Your specific codes and common practices are dependent on a number of factors.
-These include your location, industry, number of occupants, size of your building, etc.
+These include your location, industry, number of occupants, and the size of your building.

-The task of creating egress routes for your emergency action plan could be assigned to just about anyone.
-For many organizations, the person making the fire evacuation maps is not trained in fire safety.
-Even most school resource officers haven’t been taught OSHA and ICC fire code.
+Fire and life safety codes are complex, and it takes special training and years of familiarity to apply them properly.
+Even many resource officers haven’t been taught OSHA and ICC fire code.
 For this reason, many of the emergency exit routes we see are not as safe as they could be.

-On the other hand, the secondary route should lead you in the opposite direction of the primary route.
+The primary exit route should lead you to the nearest exit.
+The secondary route should lead you in the opposite direction of the primary route.
 This applies even if the route leads you to an exit further away than what the next closest might be.

 One of the most common—and most dangerous—mistakes we see on fire evacuation maps has to do with secondary exit routes.
 It seems logical to plan both routes along the fastest way out of the building.
 But, if your secondary route is too close to the primary, you risk both being blocked by fire or smoke and leaving no safe way to exit the building.

 If you are creating your evacuation maps in-house, this is something to keep in mind.
 More information on OSHA and ICC codes and standards is linked below.